Loupau38/Fake-ShapeBot-2.0/README.md

 <br>
 Public commands :

-- /view-shapes [message] : will trigger the shape viewer like a regular message but will send the response back only to you and will also include any error messages
+- /view-shapes [message] : Will trigger the shape viewer like a regular message but will send the response back only to you and will also include any error messages
 - /change-blueprint-version [blueprint] [version] : Changes a blueprint's version and returns the new code
+- /member-count : Displays the member count of the server it is executed in (with additional info such as online/offline count and percentage)

 Admin commands :

 - Pausing :<br>
   While paused, the bot will not send any public messages on the server
-  - /pause : pauses the bot
+  - /pause : Pauses the bot
-  - /unpause : unpauses the bot
+  - /unpause : Unpauses the bot
 - Restrict to channel :<br>
   The bot will only send public messages on the channel it is restricted to
   - /restrict-to-channel [channel] : Sets the channel ID to restrict the bot to, use 0 to clear this parameter and not restrict the bot to any channel
 - Restrict to roles :<br>
   If 'restrictToRolesInverted' is false, only users who have at least one role part of the 'restrictToRoles' list will be able to make the bot send public messages.
 If true, only users who have at least one role that isn't part of the list will be able to.
 In both cases, if the list is empty, every user will be able to.
-  - /restrict-to-roles-add [role] : adds a role ID to the list
+  - /restrict-to-roles-add [role] : Adds a role ID to the list
-  - /restrict-to-roles-remove [role] : removes a role ID from the list
+  - /restrict-to-roles-remove [role] : Removes a role ID from the list
-  - /restrict-to-roles-view : view the 'restrictToRoles' list
+  - /restrict-to-roles-view : View the 'restrictToRoles' list
-  - /restrict-to-roles-set-inverted [inverted] : sets the 'restrictToRolesInverted' parameter
+  - /restrict-to-roles-set-inverted [inverted] : Sets the 'restrictToRolesInverted' parameter
 - Admin roles :<br>
   Only users who have a role part of the 'adminRoles' list or who have the administrator permission will be able to use admin commands
-  - /admin-roles-add [role] : adds a role ID to the list
+  - /admin-roles-add [role] : Adds a role ID to the list
-  - /admin-roles-remove [role] : removes a role ID from the list
+  - /admin-roles-remove [role] : Removes a role ID from the list
-  - /admin-roles-view : view the 'adminRoles' list
+  - /admin-roles-view : View the 'adminRoles' list

 Owner commands :

-- /global-pause : pauses the bot globally
+- /global-pause : Pauses the bot globally
-- /global-unpause : unpauses the bot globally
+- /global-unpause : Unpauses the bot globally
-- /stop : stops the bot
+- /stop : Stops the bot